Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Visual Acuity Viewing Distance Calculator

-You have to sit so close to see the extra detail that it is almost not worth considering.
-This is why the resolution of your TV isn’t so important these days.
+With 4K and 8K screens, visual acuity is less critical to judging viewing distance.
+You have to sit so close to see the extra detail that it is almost not worth considering, which is why the resolution of your TV is less important these days.

 Screens that support HDR and a wide color gamut offer more to the perceived picture quality than the resolution.